-- 1. BPD members shall allow persons to speak and express themselves freely, including by using criticism, insults, profanity, name calling or obscene gestures directed at law enforcement or by expressing disagreement. - 2.
-BPD members shall allow all persons to gather at or near the object of the assembly or protest and shall allow persons to assemble on sidewalks and streets and in parks and other public spaces, so that they may be seen and heard. - 3.
-BPD members shall make all reasonable efforts to protect protestors and preserve their right to protest. - 4.
-BPD members shall enforce restrictions on the time, place, and manner of an assembly or protest only for the purpose of maintaining public safety and shall restrict no more speech than is necessary to further this purpose. - 5.
-BPD members shall make every effort to separate protestors and Counter-Protestors to maintain order and avoid any potential confrontation.
+- 1. Members shall allow persons to speak and express themselves freely, including by using criticism, insults, profanity, name calling or obscene gestures directed at law enforcement or by expressing disagreement. - 2.
+Members shall allow all persons to gather at or near the object of the assembly or protest and shall allow persons to assemble on sidewalks and streets and in parks and other public spaces, so that they may be seen and heard. - Members shall make all reasonable efforts to protect protestors and preserve their right to protest. - 4.
+Members shall enforce restrictions on the time, place, and manner of an assembly or protest only for the purpose of maintaining public safety and shall restrict no more speech than is necessary to further this purpose. - 5.
+Members shall make every effort to separate protestors and Counter-Protestors to maintain order and avoid any potential confrontation. - 6.
+For any event for which there is an IAP, members shall adhere to the IAP, including enforcing reasonable time, place, and manner restrictions in the IAP, unless otherwise directed by supervisors.